Aprocryphan/Ardu4Weather/README.md

 * Photoresistor for light level detection
 * Various LEDs for visual indicators

+## Upcoming Updates
+Support for the Arduino Nano ESP32 and the Uno R3 are coming

 ## Versions
 1. Base Verion (Actively being developed)\
 This is the main version of this project, it serves you the webpage and takes in weather data.